 Plan ahead and avoid the risk

 If you’re affected by alcohol or other drugs after a night out, trying to drive or ride home will put you and other road users in danger.
-Alcohol and other drugs can slow your reflexes, reduce coordination and increase risk taking behaviour, making a crash more likely.
+Alcohol and other drugs (illegal, prescription and over-the-counter) can slow your reflexes, reduce coordination and increase risk taking behaviour, making a crash more likely.

 More than one third of all fatal drink driving crashes occur between 9 pm and 3 am on Thursday, Friday and Saturday nights.
 In this 18-hour peak social period, your chances of being in a fatal alcohol-related crash are much higher than at any other time during the week.

 For your own safety and the well-being of others, have a Plan B to get home.
 If you are planning a big night out, plan ahead: